 - Incorporating freshly mown Italian ryegrass followed by covering the soil with plastic for 3 months in the late summer was effective in the Netherlands at reducing disease incidence in a nursery crop of Norway maple planted 6 months later.
 Effect was observed up to 4 years after planting.

 - A few chemicals are registered for tree injection as a preventative treatment.
 Do not inject trees less than 2 inches in diameter or that are suffering from various stresses.

 - Fungisol for spring application only.
+Washington Only.